Chndrajunardi/Chndrajunardi.github.io/_tabs/about.md

 ---

-## Connect With Me
+## 🤝 Let's Connect!

 - **Email:** [jeixyhehe@gmail.com](mailto:jeixyhehe@gmail.com)
 - **GitHub:** [github.com/Chndrajunardi](https://github.com/Chndrajunardi)

 ---

-> *"Falling in love is like watching the sunset you know it won’t last forever, but you still choose to stay and admire every second."*
+> *"Falling in love is like watching the sunset—you know it won’t last forever, but you still choose to stay and admire every second."*
 > — Cacan

-Thanks for stopping by!
-Let’s build something amazing together.
+Thanks for visiting!
+Excited to connect and create something amazing together.